Rune-W2/Blue-Axolotl-Detector/README.md

 ## Usage

 This mod implements a /bad (blueaxolotldetector) command to the game that scans for a blue axolotl around the player.
-The /bad command also works on servers too for all releases.
+The command also works on servers too.

 ## Contributing
 1. Clone the repository